-The Company currently operates 350 in-store pharmacies and 73 freestanding pharmacies which are subject to federal, provincial, territorial and local legislation as well as regulations governing the sale of prescription drugs.
+The Company currently operates more than 400 in-store and freestanding pharmacies which are subject to federal, provincial, territorial and local legislation as well as regulations governing the sale of prescription drugs.
 Changes to reimbursement models used to fund prescription drugs, including the potential implementation of a national pharmacare model, or failure to comply with these laws and regulations could have a negative impact on financial performance, operations and reputation.
 These laws and regulations typically regulate prescription drug coverage for public plans including patient and product eligibility as well as elements of drug pricing and reimbursements including product cost, markup, dispensing fee, distribution allowances and in some provinces the ability to negotiate manufacturer allowances.
 In some provinces, legislation requires the selling price for prescription drugs to third-party insurance plans and cash customers to not be higher than the price established for the provincial drug plan.
-In addition to reimbursement, these laws and regulations govern drug approval and distribution, allowable packaging and labeling, marketing, handling, storage and disposal.
+In addition to reimbursement, these laws and regulations govern drug approval and distribution, allowable packaging and labelling, marketing, handling, storage and disposal.

 Provincial governments and private plans continue to implement measures to manage the cost of their drug plans, the impact of which varies by province and by plan.
 The Council of the Federation, a joint collaboration created by the provincial premiers, continues to work on cost reduction initiatives within the pharmaceutical sector many of which are extended to the private sector.
-The Patented Medicines Prices Review Board ("PMPRB") protects and informs Canadian consumers by regulating the prices of patented medicines sold in Canada, and by reporting on pharmaceutical trends.
-PMPRB is a quasi-judicial body that is part of the Health Portfolio and operates at arm'slength from the Minister of Health.
-The effective date of the amended Patented Medicines Regulations has been delayed and the updated PMPRB Guidelines will take effect July 1, 2021.
-In view of the evolving state of the Covid-19 pandemic, the operative date for assessing compliance with the Maximum List Price for Grandfathered and Gap medicines will be July 1, 2022.
-This pharmaceutical price compression will put pressure on pharmacy funding and pharmacy operating models, and it is anticipated that healthcare reform and regulation will continue to put pressure on pharmacy reimbursement through changes to patient and drug eligibility, prescription drug pricing including cost, dispensing fee, allowable markup, manufacturer allowance funding, distribution as well as potential restriction around customer inducements and expanded use of preferred providers.
+The Patented Medicines Prices Review Board ("PMPRB") protects and informs Canadian consumers by regulating the prices of patented medicines sold in Canada and by reporting on pharmaceutical trends.
+PMPRB is a quasi-judicial body that is part of the Health Portfolio and operates at arm's length from the Minister of Health.
+Implementation of amendments to the Patented Medicines Regulations originally proposed in 2019, the first substantive updates to the regulations in over 30 years, were delayed due to COVID-19.
+As a result of changes in the pharmaceutical landscape, the Minister of Health announced in April 2022 that Health Canada will move forward with the PMPRB amendments implementing the new basket of comparator countries and reduced reporting requirements for those medicines at lowest risk of excessive pricing, coming into effect on July 1, 2022.
+The federal government will not proceed with the amendments related to the new price regulatory factors, nor with the requirements to file information net of all price adjustments as the PMPRB will draft and consult on new guidelines.

+While timing and impact are uncertain at this time, pharmaceutical price compression will put pressure on pharmacy funding and pharmacy operating models, and it is anticipated that healthcare reform and regulation will continue to put pressure on pharmacy reimbursement through changes to patient and drug eligibility, prescription drug pricing including cost, dispensing fee, allowable markup, manufacturer allowance funding, distribution as well as potential restriction around customer inducements and expanded use of preferred providers.
 The Company has and will continue to identify opportunities to mitigate the negative impact these changes have on financial performance.